Calories Burned Swimming Calculator

 Swimming: Another Activity to Burn Calories and Improve Health

 Swimming is a full-body sport that improves cardiovascular health and builds strength, which in turn helps you burn more calories.
 In addition, swimming is a great activity to improve overall health.

-Even if you are new to swimming, just getting in the pool and treading water or swimming leisurely for 20-30 minutes will get your heart pumping and muscles moving enough to burn off extra calories and help you maintain a healthy weight.
+Even if you are new to swimming, just getting in the pool and treading water or swimming leisurely for 20-30 minutes will get your heart pumping!
+With consistency, you’ll increase your endurance and strengthen your muscles, all of which can help you maintain a healthy weight.

 - Swim England’s Swimming and Health Commission, chaired by Professor Ian Cumming., Swimming for health and wellbeing: Executive Summary of the health and wellbeing benefits of swimming report, 2017, https://www.swimming.org/library/documents/2569/download

 - Jetté, M., Sidney, K., & Blümchen, G., Metabolic equivalents (METS) in exercise testing, exercise prescription, and evaluation of functional capacity, Clinical Cardiology, 1990, 13(8), 555–565. https://doi.org/10.1002/clc.4960130809

 - Ainsworth BE, Haskell WL, Herrmann SD, Meckes N, Bassett Jr DR, Tudor-Locke C, Greer JL, Vezina J, Whitt-Glover MC, Leon AS, The Compendium of Physical Activities Tracking Guide, Healthy Lifestyles Research Center, College of Nursing & Health Innovation, Arizona State University, https://sites.google.com/site/compendiumofphysicalactivities/